How best to follow a school appeals process if you don’t get the school place you wanted.

 Secondly, state why this particular school would be a good fit for your child, considering points such as academic strengths or SEN facilities.
 Finally, state why the alternative choice school isn’t right for them.

-If your child has applied for a grammar school and failed the 11 Plus then you will also need to include the following:
+If your child has applied for a grammar school and failed the 11 Plus then you will also need to include the following evidence of your child’s:

-- evidence your child has the academic ability to do well at grammar school – such a letter from your child’s headteacher showing he/she is top of their primary school year group.
+- academic ability to do well at grammar school – such a letter from your child’s headteacher showing he/she is top of their primary school year group.

-- evidence that your child had extenuating or mitigating circumstances which meant they weren’t able to perform well during the exam/exams
+- extenuating or mitigating circumstances which meant they weren’t able to perform well during the exam/exams

 - If you are appealing to an individual grammar school include evidence why you think that particular school is the most suitable for your child.